-PTAT 2540 Neurological Conditions in PT 2 cr.
+PTAT 2440 Neurological Conditions in Physical Therapy II 2 cr.

-This is an entry level survey on principles of neurological rehabilitation course, for the conditions and their clinical presentations.
-Clinical management and physical therapy interventions will be discussed for the most common neurological problems that may be seen in physical therapy practice.
-Normal and abnormal neurodevelopment will also be covered.
-Prerequisite: PTAT 2410, PTAT 2250 and BIOL 2450.
-Co-Requisite: PTAT, 2560, PTAT 2620, and PTAT 2640.
-Day: Fa.
+This is a continuation of PTAT 2420.
+This is an advanced survey on principles of neurological rehabilitation course, for the conditions and their clinical presentations.
+Clinical management and physical therapy interventions will be discussed for the most complex neurological problems that may be seen in physical therapy practice.
+Prerequisite: PTAT 2420.
+Co-Requisite: PTAT 2720, and PTAT 2660.
+Day: Sp.
 Lecture: 2, Lab: 0.